igncp/blueprints/php/magento2/README.md

 The repository contains a root `index.php` which is the application entry point.
 The core framework (more abstract / meta functionality) is defined in `lib`, and the different sections are defined in `app`.
 Many directories inside `app` and `lib` contain a `README.md` file.

-Seems the project uses the [Zend](https://framework.zend.com/) framework.
+Seems the project uses the [Zend framework](https://framework.zend.com/).

 The technical guidelines for PHP sections: https://devdocs.magento.com/guides/v2.3/coding-standards/technical-guidelines.html .
 It describes some coding principles followed in the codebase (e.g. SOLID).

 ## Tests

 The project uses PHPUnit for some tests.
+It also has its own framework that seems to use PhantomJS: MFTF.

+To run unit tests: `php ./vendor/phpunit/phpunit/phpunit -c dev/tests/unit/phpunit.xml.dist`.
+The Symlink in `./vendor/bin/phpunit` is not working.

 ## Flows